 Livvy’s Approach to Supporting Young Minds

-• Tailored Session Durations: Recognizing the different attention spans and needs, sessions for children and young teens are kept shorter, ranging from 20 to 45 minutes.
+• Tailored Session Durations: Recognising the different attention spans and needs, sessions for children and young teens are kept shorter, ranging from 20 to 45 minutes.

 • Brain Integration: Leveraging from neuroscience research, brain development and integration.

-• Bach Flowers : Livvy incorporate these gentle and trusted methods to provide holistic care tailored to each child’s unique needs.
+• Bach Flowers : Livvy incorporates these gentle and trusted methods to provide holistic care tailored to each child’s unique needs.

 • Regular Check-Ins: To ensure consistent support and guidance, many parents opt for our check-in service, scheduling regular sessions, either weekly or fortnightly.